graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 # Response

-When a GraphQL server receives a request, it must return a well‐formed response.
+When a GraphQL server receives a request, it MUST return a well‐formed response.
 The server’s response describes the result of executing the requested operation if successful, and describes any errors encountered during the request.

 ## Body

-If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).
+If the server's response contains a body it SHOULD follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

-Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.
+Note: For any non-2XX response, the client SHOULD NOT rely on the body to be in GraphQL format since the source of the response may not be the GraphQL server but instead some intermediary such as API gateways, firewalls, etc.

 ## Status Codes

-If the `data` entry in the response has any value other than `null` (when the operation has successfully executed without error) then the response should use the 200 (OK) status code.
+If the `data` entry in the response has any value other than `null` (when the operation has successfully executed without error) then the response SHOULD use the 200 (OK) status code.
-If the operation failed before or during execution, due to a syntax error, missing information, validation error or any other reason, then response should use the 4XX or 5XX status codes.
+If the operation failed before or during execution, due to a syntax error, missing information, validation error or any other reason, the response SHOULD use the 4XX or 5XX status codes.
 It is recommended to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).